Bort-Millipede/PS2Linux_BrainDump/Software Installation/README.md

     * akmem
     * ps2fs
 * **Reference correct ```*-config``` scripts when building:** ```*-config``` scripts (such as ```sdl-config``` or ```esd-config```) are used to locate headers and libraries.
 These will often need to be referenced via command-line options or environment variables for ```configure``` scripts to ensure that software is cross-compiled against the correct headers/libraries (example: ```SDL_CONFIG=/usr/mipsEEel-linux/mipsEEel-linux/usr/bin/sdl-config```)
-* **Not all software can be successfully cross-compiled:** Some software, unfortunately, refuses to be cross-compiled (examples are Mozilla Firefox specifically configured with SSL/TLS support, or the XMMS media player).
+* **Not all software can be successfully cross-compiled:** Some software, unfortunately, refuses to be cross-compiled (examples are Mozilla Firefox configured with SSL/TLS support enabled, or the XMMS media player).
 Furthermore, this can only be definitively determined on a case-by-case basis.

 ## Building Specific Software